VladBezpalko/cardpay-coding-excercise/README.md

 The idea of the application is to provide an API to tokenize card payment information and perform a sale using the generated token.

+## Application details

+It literally consists of two endpoints - `/tokenise` and `/sale`, both supports only POST method.
+Don't be scared by "Not Found" instead of home page.
+Both actions backed by Braintree.

 ## Project structure

 Root of application code is `src`.